Pathala Bhairavi: Casting

 Initially, director Reddy had Akkineni Nageswara Rao in mind for the lead role.
 He later wanted to cast Raja Reddy in the lead role but replaced him with N. T. Rama Rao in the last minute, who made his debut by playing a minor character in Mana Desam (1949).
 Rama Rao was eventually signed as a part of his four-film contract with Vijaya Vauhini Studios after Reddy was impressed with Rama Rao when he met him on the sets of Samsaram (1950).
 With this film, Rama Rao became the first actor to have acted in two languages simultaneously.

 Mukkamala was initially considered for the role of the sorcerer, the film's antagonist.
-But with Rama Rao being signed as the protagonist, Reddy wanted to cast an actor without an image, thus S. V. Ranga Rao was signed.
+However with Rama Rao being signed as the protagonist, Reddy wanted to cast an actor without an image, thus S. V. Ranga Rao was signed.
 Ranga Rao wore costumes reminiscent of a Shakespearean anti-hero and used the catchphrase "Sahasam Seyara Dimbhaka" (Be adventurous man).
 He took inspiration from Shylock, the antagonist of Shakespeare's play, The Merchant of Venice, which he played when he was a stage-artist.
 Muthudhuta Peethambaram, who joined Vijaya Productions in 1945, helped Ranga Rao take on the appearance of a 105-year-old man with the use of make-up.
+Krishna Kumari and Savitiri made their debut through this film.